nikesh25s/nikesh25s/README.md

 - 👋 Hi, I’m @nikesh25s
 - 👀 I’m interested in full stack development.
-- 🌱 I’m currently learning Node js.
+- 🌱 I know html css javascript for frontend and for backend i know php mysql.
 - 💞️ I’m looking to collaborate with companies.
+-

 <!---
 nikesh25s/nikesh25s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.